nwheels-io/NWheels/CONTRIBUTING.md

 Many aspects of coding style are automatically enforced by Visual Studio.
 There are settings and snippet files that have to be imported - see [First-timers](#first-timers) for details.

+1. **Tabs and line endings**

+   - Indentation size is 4.
+   - Use spaces for indentation.
+No tabs please!
+   - Configure Git to checkout Windows-style, commit Unix-style line endings (set `core.autocrlf` to `true`).

 1. **Common guidelines**.
 All types and members must follow common .NET guidelines for design and naming.
     - Read [Framework Design Guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/)